DB-ERRSA/errsa-mc-knowledgebase/docs/learning-path/mod3.md

 ## Module 3 completion check

 You have completed this module if you can:

-- Name the four core operational plugins
+- Identify the correct system before taking action
-- Explain what each core plugin owns
+- Explain why a plugin is or is not responsible for an issue
-- Identify which plugin a problem belongs to
-- Know when escalation is required
+- Escalate appropriately without making unauthorized changes

 ---